Rahul Bose: Early career: 1993–2003

-2003–present
+Mainstream work: 2003–present

 In 2003, Bose entered mainstream Bollywood cinema with Jhankaar Beats in which he played one of two friends, R.D.
 Burman fans who are obsessed with winning a music competition.
 Boosted by a successful soundtrack, Jhankaar Beats was a surprise hit in urban multiplexes and went on to win several awards for its music.
 The same year, Bose appeared in another Bollywood film, Mumbai Matinee which saw a UK release.
 He starred in Chameli opposite Kareena Kapoor, playing a wealthy chain-smoking Mumbai banker who is stranded in the monsoon rains with a prostitute.
 The film was not a box office success, but won several Filmfare and IIFA awards.

 He was the screenwriter of Hero Bhakti Hi Shakti Hai of Hungama TV in 2005.

 Bose's second film pairing with Konkona Sen Sharma, 15 Park Avenue released in January 2006.
 Directed by Aparna Sen and filmed in English, 15 Park Avenue won the 2006 National Film Award for Best Feature Film in English.

 With his next effort, the romantic comedy Pyaar Ke Side Effects, Bose moved once more into mainstream Bollywood cinema.
 The film follows the rocky relationship of Bose's commitment phobic Mumbai DJ Sid and his Punjabi girlfriend, Trisha played by Mallika Sherawat.
 Critics noted the freshness of Bose's narration style which involves breaking the fourth wall, a device not commonly used in Indian cinema.
 The film opened well in multiplexes and was a moderate financial success, eventually ranking among the top-grossing films of 2006.
 Both Bose and Sherawat received positive reviews for their performances.
 Sherawat and Bose also starred together in another Bollywood comedy, Maan Gaye Mughal-e-Azam (2008), which was a commercial and critical failure.

 In 2006, Bose starred in the first of a trio of Bengali films, Aniruddha Roy Chowdhury's Anuranan.
 Anuranan was well received on the festival circuit and ran successfully for three months in Bengal.
 It was then dubbed into Hindi and released nationally.
 Kaalpurush, Bose's second Bengali film, was released commercially in April 2008.
 Kaalpurush details a father-son relationship and earned writer-director Buddhadeb Dasgupta a National Film Award for Best Feature Film.
 Bose teamed with Chowdhury again in 2009 for Antaheen which tells the story of online relationships.
 Like Anuranan, Antaheen was released commercially in West Bengal and was screened at various film festivals, including the Mahindra Indo-American Arts Council Film Festival (MIACC) and the International Film Festival of India (IFFI).
 Antaheen went on to win several National Awards including one for Best Film.